 Athletic Director: You might associate this role with high school and college sports.
 The athletic director is responsible for overseeing all aspects of an athletic program, including the budgeting, hiring of coaches, facility management and contact with the league the program is associated with.
 According to the BLS, athletic directors earn a median salary of $58,159.

-Check out the chart below that shows some common sports management careers and salaries:
+Check out the chart below that shows some common sports management salaries by career: